-The world premiere of "Broken Snow" at the JCAT Cultural Arts Theatre marks the launch of JCAT Pro, the first professional equity production for the ten-year-old company.
-The production promises a new era of growth for the important Jewish theatre.
-JCAT will be moving to a new 200 seat new facility in December, enabling the company to expand out of its cramped space as a somewhat improvised theatre-in-the-round.
+The world premiere of "Broken Snow" at the JCAT Cultural Arts Theater marks the launch of JCAT Pro, the first professional equity production for the ten-year-old company.
+The production promises a new era of growth for the important Jewish theater.
+JCAT will be moving to a new 200 seat new facility in December, enabling the company to expand out of its cramped space as a somewhat improvised theater-in-the-round.

 "Broken Snow" is also something of a family affair, written by playwright Ben Andron and produced and capably directed by his father, Michael Andron, who is the driving force behind the production company.
 This is fitting, because Ben Andron's script provides a dark, painful exploration of family, rooted in a complex history important to the Jewish community.
 If this summary provides only a vague explanation about the play, then the blame the playwright.
 As he correctly notes in the playbill, "to say much more would spoil it."
 Although a work of fiction, the play explores true events that cannot be summarized without revealing the story's central mystery.

-Michael Andron's thirty-year history in Jewish theatre and his son's exploration of themes central of identity, G-d, and redemption continue a centuries-old tradition.
-Early American Yiddish theatre explored modernity and identity, while the early Jewish playwrights grappled with the Jew's role in the secular state.
+Michael Andron's thirty-year history in Jewish theater and his son's exploration of themes central of identity, G-d, and redemption continue a centuries-old tradition.
+Early American Yiddish theater explored modernity and identity, while the early Jewish playwrights grappled with the Jew's role in the secular state.
 Playwrights such as Elmer Rice, Clifford Odets and Paddy Chayefsky, have informed Andron's self of identity and importance.